 For more oxygen reaching your lungs, inhale with your nose and exhale with your mouth.
 You can inhale while exerting efforts, and exhales while releasing efforts, this will naturally help regulate your exercise with enough oxygen to your muscle training.

-5 simple workout using an exercise ball for beginners
+5 simple workouts using exercise ball for beginners

 Here are some exercise balls activities that you can do daily for fitness and health.
 We like these as they can be for beginners and as you get stronger and fitter, you may increase the repetitions and duration to get a better workout with your exercise ball.